10 Best Intercom Alternatives for Customer Messaging in 2022: Drift, Crisp…

-- When online, with your support team ready to enter the conversation, triggered messages feel like an ideal solution.
-But since customers receive “instant support”, they also want instant resolution!!
-If your team is not able to sustain that level of service, the false expectation will be exposed.
+- When online, with your support team ready to step in, triggered messages feel like an ideal solution.
+But since customers receive “instant support”, they also want instant resolution.
+If your team is not able to sustain that level of service, your customers will feel even more frustrated.

-That’s why Intercom introduced “… typically replies in a few hours”
+Intercom’s solution?
+This sentence “… the team typically replies in a few hours.”

-- You can use Bots: Intercom offers Bots to assist your customers any time of the day.
-Strangely, though, Intercom do not use Bots when dealing with their own customers.
+- You could use Bots: Intercom offers Bots to assist your customers any time of the day.
+Unsurprisingly, however, Intercom do not use Bots when dealing with their own customers.
 Humans don’t like Bots unless they behave like humans, and customers frequently ask for a “human please”.

 - You can make things clear to your customers: Tell them that they will have to wait and DON’T USE a messaging app or a Chat platform unless you are ready to offer instant resolution

 It may seem contrary to sales principles, but it’s a fact that false expectations reduce customer satisfaction.
 That’s why we considered moving to standard customer support app like Zendesk as an alternative to Intercom.

 3. Multiple agents reply to the same request, differently

 There is currently no way to merge conversations in Intercom.
 So if, for whatever reason, a customer opens different windows with the same request, they will end up having different agents replying (possibly differently) to their requests.

 The best example is Intercom’s own website.
-The support team usually takes a few hours to reply to any request.
+The support team usually takes a few hours to reply to a request.
 The consequence is that you – as a customer – create different “tickets” for the same question, in the hope that you will receive a quicker response from another agent.

-After a few days, you will have received as many answers as tickets, sometimes with different answers.
+After a few days, you will have received as many answers as tickets, sometimes with different information.

 This creates confusion for your customers, and gives them the impression that you work in a disorganised and unstructured way.